- 5 hours (Approx.)

 Traveler pickup is offered

-Pick up at centrally located hotels in Buenos Aires °Palermo area °Recoleta area °Downtown area
+Pick-Up at centrally located hotels in Buenos Aires (Palermo, Recoleta, Downtown areas)

 Times are subject to change due to local traffic conditions.

 Hotel pickups commence prior to this time, you must contact the local service provider to verify your exact pickup time.

 This is a typical itinerary for this product

 After pickup at 9am, head to the city’s port to board a first-class motor launch which will take you to the Tigre Delta.
 During the 1.5-hour trip, admire Buenos Aires from the Rio de la Plata (River Plate), its northern areas and the channels of the Delta, while enjoying refreshments on board.

 Duration: 2 hours

 Stop At: Vivanco, Gral.
 Bartolomé Mitre 74, B1648 Tigre, Buenos Aires, Argentina

 Enjoy a snack at Vivanco restaurant trying some hand-made empanadas.
 Be welcome to a sensory, friendly, fresh and natural environment located within one of the emblematic rowing clubs of the city of Tigre.